 The cost of Camp Ayandeh is $2,200 and the cost of Camp Javan is $1,800.
 Camp fees include room, board, all meals and snacks, inclusion in all activities during the week of camp, as well as transportation between the host location and the airport.
 All applicants (unless applying for a scholarship) are required to submit a $400 non-refundable deposit with their application, applied toward their total camp fees.
 Applicants who do not include this deposit at the time the application is submitted cannot be considered.

 The host location costs comprise 80% of the camp budget.
 Our goal is to ensure that all interested students and families will be able to partake in this experience.
 As such, IAAB continuously aims to keep costs affordable for families.
 We will continue to offer as many scholarships as we can and we will work with individual students to make sure they can make it to IAAB's youth camps.
 Tuition also covers the increased price of an air-conditioned host location and an additional day for each program.

 Are tuition stipends available?

 IAAB offers a number of need-based and merit-based tuition stipends, which require a separate application.
 The deadline for tuition stipend applications is March 18th.
-This year, we will be offering an increasing number of scholarships.
+We offer an increasing number of scholarships each year.
 We will also have additional resources available for families with multiple campers, campers with higher travel expenses, returning campers, and families affected by the current climate and ban.